dictionaria/sanzhi/README.md

 </tbody>
 </table>

 Table 2 displays the consonant inventory.
 A non-phonemic glottal stop, which is not written, occurs before word-initial non-pharyngealized vowels, e.g. _aba_ [ʔaba] ‘mother’, including vowel-initial words in compounds.
-In addition to the segments listen in Table 2, the voiceless labiodental fricative [f] is attested in the ideophone _uf b-ik’ʷ-ij_ ‘blow’ (_uf_ <span style="font-feature-settings: 'smcp' on">HPL</span>-say.<span style="font-feature-settings: 'smcp' on">IPFV-INF</span>) and in loan words, mostly from Russian.
+In addition to the segments listen in Table 2, the voiceless labiodental fricative [f] is attested in the ideophone _uf b-ik’ʷ-ij_ ‘blow’ (_uf_ <span style="font-variant: small-caps">HPL</span>-say.<span style="font-variant: small-caps">IPFV-INF</span>) and in loan words, mostly from Russian.
 In older loans it had been replaced with [p].

 Table 2: The consonant inventory
 <table class="table table-bordered">